HBIDamian/UncensorAccentEdition/README.md

 ## Afternote:

-You can bypass the profanity filter without resource packs or plugins.
+- You can bypass the profanity filter without resource packs or plugins.
 All you need is to replace letters with it's accented alternative.
+- Why did I reuse Dylan's code?
+Because I'm lazy and I don't want to write my own code.
+So it's a fork (or Spoon, if you will) of [Dylan's Uncensor plugin](https://github.com/dktapps-pm-pl/Uncensor).